chri3i/Tinvaak2/README.md

 ## In-Game MCM Options

-Most of the Mod Configuration Menus (MCMs) are **automatically** configured for you.
+All of the important Mod Configuration Menus (MCMs) are **automatically** configured for you.
+Once all of the messages in the top right have dissappeared and you have confirmed the Dino's Spell casting pop-up, tweak the following to your liking:

-**IMPORTANT:** Go to Dino's Spell Discovery in your MCM and hit `RUN` on Initialize.
-Exit out of your MCM and then wait until its finished processing the spell records.
-Once the message pops up and its done, feel free to tweak the settings to your liking.

-Tweak the following to your liking:

 - SkyUI
 - Lucien (If you set a nickname that's supported he can call you by that name)
-- RASS
-- Storm Lightning (I recommend the ultra-realistic preset)
 - SV Mods Menu (Particularly the Spells Cost Stamina and Spell Learning Requirements sections)

 **DO NOT TOUCH THE DEFLECTION MCM.
 YOU WILL BREAK MANY THINGS.**